-Traditions have changed over time, and now couples are more flexible with the guest list.
-Sometimes they include close friends and family members who are not participating in the ceremony.
+Traditions have changed over time.
+Couples now are more flexible with their guest lists.
+Sometimes they include close friends & family members who are not participating in the ceremony.
 This is up to you & your budget.
 Remember that a high guest count can cause an over budget wedding.

 Most rehearsal dinners are simple and intimate.
-We suggest you choose a theme and add personal touches to your venue.
+We suggest you choose a wedding style that adds personal touches to your venue.
 This is a wedding-related event with less formality.
-You can choose a fun or meaningful theme.
-For example, a taco fiesta, a culture-related theme, barbecue party, or picnic evening.

 Start with your actual rehearsal